Tech-at-DU/Tweet-Generator/P03-Stochastic-Sampling/README.md

 Stochastic sampling means taking an element from a given collection at *random*.
 In this case, we'll start with pure randomness (or at least, as pure as a computer can get) and then introduce probabilistic selection to sample semi-randomly.

-> [action]
+> [!ATTENTION]
 >
-Your first task is to write a function that takes a histogram (however you've structured yours) and returns a single word, at random.
+> Your first task is to write a function that takes a histogram (however you've structured yours) and returns a single word, at random.
 It should not yet take into account the distributions of the words.
 >
-It should work something like this:
+> It should work something like this:

 ```bash
 $ python3 sample.py one fish two fish red fish blue fish